-The secrets of magazine cover design by Tony Quinn:
+Secrets of magazine cover design by Tony Quinn

 1. The key ingredients

-Brilliant cover designs are the result of learning what works on magazine covers and then adding your own twist.
-But a cover that might work on a newspaper supplement, customer magazine or subscription migazine, might not work on the newsstand - where hundreds of magazines are competing for every customer.
-So, get to grips with the basics on this page and then follow through to the other pages for inspiration.
+Brilliant magazine cover designs are the result of learning what ideas work and then adding a twist.
+But a design that works on a newspaper supplement, customer magazine or subscription magazine cover, might not work on the newsstand – where hundreds of magazines compete for attention.
+So, get to grips with the basic rules and follow through to the other pages for inspiration, ideas and tips.

 |Use on front cover